Hybrid Concept Using Piezo / Voice Coil and Screw Drives for the ELT Telescope

 Both actuators meet the same requirements: 15mm travel range and – at the same time – an extremely accurate positioning and tracing performance of better than 2nm RMS.
 The mass load and the different orientations between zero and 90 degree lead to a resulting force range of zero to 900N.

-During observation of stars and extrasolar planets sub-nanometer tracking accuracy is required.
+During long-term exposures for observation of stars and extrasolar planets sub-nanometer tracking accuracy is required.

 The exact position of the mirror segments is influenced by two error sources: wind load and distortions from the back structure, mainly caused by vibrations from the cooling system.
 Both the soft or stiff actuator concept is good at solving one problem, but sub-optimal for the other problem.